-- 11.10.3.2 For the Instinctive Bow Division the following items are permitted: - 11.10.3.2.1 A bow of any type provided it subscribes to the accepted principle and meaning of the bow used in target archery, e.g. an instrument consisting of a handle (grip), riser (no shoot-through styles are permitted), and two flexible limbs each ending in a tip with a string nock.
+- 11.10.3.1.9 Bracers (armguards),dress shield, bow sling, belt, back or ground quiver and tassel as well as limbsavers are permitted.
+Arrow quivers may not be attached to the bow. - 11.10.3.2 For the Instinctive Bow Division the following items are permitted: - 11.10.3.2.1 A bow of any type provided it subscribes to the accepted principle and meaning of the bow used in target archery, e.g. an instrument consisting of a handle (grip), riser (no shoot-through styles are permitted), and 2 flexible limbs each ending in a tip with a string nock.

-The bow is braced for use with a single string attached directly between the two string nocks, and in operation it is held in one hand by its handle (grip) and while the fingers of the other hand, draw, hold back and release the string.
+The bow is braced for use with a single string attached directly between the 2 string nocks, and in operation it is held in one hand by its handle (grip) and while the fingers of the other hand, draw, hold back and release the string.